hermannm/hermannm.dev/content/companies/liflig.md

 ---

 Liflig is a firm that delivers tailor-made software projects for clients, taking responsibility for the full lifecycle of a project - architecture, design, development, maintenance and operations.
-Behind this model stands the Liflig Delivery Platform: a set of tools and libraries, both on the infrastructure and application side, that allow us to quickly bootstrap and iterate on new projects and services.
+The key that makes this model work well is the Liflig Delivery Platform: a set of tools and libraries, both on the infrastructure and application side, that allow us to quickly bootstrap and iterate on new projects and services.

 My work at Liflig started with an internship in the summer of 2023.
 Our team of interns were tasked with building a backend system and admin UI for [IDTag](https://www.idtagtech.com/), an exciting